SamScherer1/SwiftDJITutorials/source/ios-tutorials/BridgeAppDemo.md

 >
 > If you connect the bridge app to the RC and the RC light is still red, you may need to restart the app and try again.
 It should work.
 >

-### Link Reset

-   If the bridge app cannot connect to your app successfully because of switching your mobile device's wifi network or other unknown situations, you can press the **Link Reset** button at the bottom to force restart the TCP service to refresh the Debug ID.
-TODO: link reset doesn't exist anymore, right?

 ## Importing the DJI SDK